The ENTRACE Stack

 Induced property.
 Non-sycophantic engagement; session constraint integrity preserved; compliance-default reasoning surfaced rather than hidden.

 B.4.
-Where v6 sits in the practitioner-Bayesian landscape
+Where v7 sits in the practitioner-Bayesian landscape

 Per Doc 414 §2, the landscape organizes into five levels of Bayesian commitment.

-ENTRACE v6 sits at the prompt-composition level.
+ENTRACE v7 sits at the prompt-composition level.
 The four lower levels each have their own canonical work; ENTRACE does not compete with them.
 The specific gap ENTRACE fills is the prompt-composition level for non-metric-gradable sustained reflective output.
-DSPy/MIPROv2 require a metric; ENTRACE does not. v6 ships with the meta-stack bundled into the deployment artifact; the philosophical commitments grounding the discipline are visible to any practitioner inspecting the prompt.
+DSPy/MIPROv2 require a metric; ENTRACE does not. v7 adds, within the prompt-composition level, a specific layout claim that the prompt's own architecture should realize the channel-ensemble principle: boundary–lattice–boundary.

 B.5.
-How to test whether v6 is working
+How to test whether v7 is working

 The discipline is operationally observable.